This post may contain affiliate links. Read the full disclosure policy here.

 Serge: twill-weave fabric with a prominent diagonal line visible on both the front and back.

-Stash: a quilter's fabric collection
+Stash: a quilter's fabric collection; often organized by color.

 Stitch in the ditch: nearly invisible quilting stitches that follow the seams of the pieced top, in the tiny gap of the seams.
 See also -- Continuous Curve Quilting; Outline Quilting.